Thomas-de-Bock/TarEmu/README.md

  Example use: `./Tar.exe -dump -rom "C:/path/to/rom" -noCrop`

- Tar is currently not available for any platforms but windows.
  ## Debug use
  The Tar emulator implements Tom Harte's 6502 Json instruction test (https://github.com/TomHarte/ProcessorTests/tree/main/6502), which can be accessed with the `--jsonTest` flag.
  Other switches and options include: